mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 # Setting Flask application

 Setting flask app is a multi-step process, which can be automated with some awesome python tools like [cookiecutter](https://github.com/audreyr/cookiecutter#python), but here we will go step by step to learn it in detail.
-First we have planed basic application structure, now let's install Flask and test installation, then create automatic configuration mechanism, semi-automatic dependencies installation and finally continuous integration and deployment of the app on Heroku.
+First we have planed basic application structure, now let's install Flask and test installation, then create automatic configuration mechanism, semi-automatic dependencies installation and finally continuous integration and deployment of the app on TravisCI and Heroku.
 All tested and under version control (on GitHub).

 ## Install Flask